Man who stormed Capitol in caveman costume gets prison

 Mostofsky had asked the judge for mercy, saying he was ashamed of his “contribution to the chaos of that day.”

-“I feel sorry for the officers that had to deal with that chaos,” said Mostofsky, who must report to prison on or after June 5.
+“I feel sorry for the officers that had to deal with that chaos,” said Mostofsky, who must report to prison in approximately one month.

+Mostofsky was carrying a walking stick and dressed in a furry costume when he joined the mob that attacked the Capitol.
+He told a friend that the costume expressed his belief that “even a caveman” would know that the 2020 presidential election was stolen from former President Donald Trump.

 Also on Friday, a federal judge agreed to postpone a trial in July for members of the far-right Oath Keepers militia group charged with conspiring to forcefully halt the peaceful transfer of power after President Joe Biden’s 2020 electoral victory.

-A first jury trial for five of nine Oath Keepers members charged with seditious conspiracy is now scheduled to start on Sept.
-26. A second trial for the other four defendants is scheduled to start on Nov.
+A first jury trial for five of nine Oath Keepers members charged with seditious conspiracy, including group founder Stewart Rhodes, is now scheduled to start on Sept.
+26 and is expected to last about a month.
+A second trial for the other four defendants is scheduled to start on Nov.
 29.

 U.S. District Judge Amit Mehta agreed to give defense lawyers more time to prepare for trial but indicated that he isn’t inclined to grant another delay.
 A few defense attorneys expressed concern about the possible impact if a congressional panel investigating the Jan.
 6 riot releases its report around the same time as the first trial.
 Mehta said that wouldn’t be a reason for another delay, “even if 435 members of Congress start reading from the report on the courthouse steps.”